Understanding Kubernetes Architecture: A Comprehensive Guide

 The communication between the API server and other components in the cluster happens over TLS to prevent unauthorized access to the cluster.

-Kubernetes api-server is responsible for the following
+Kubernetes api-server is responsible for the following.

 1. API management: Exposes the cluster API endpoint and handles all API requests.
+The API is version and itsupports multiple API versions simultaneously.

 2. Authentication (Using client certificates, bearer tokens, and HTTP Basic Authentication) and Authorization (ABAC and RBAC evaluation)